DreamerBuilder/Open-World/README.md

 # Open-World
-This repository is in progress and not useably as of right now.
+This repository is in progress and not useable as of right now.

 Goal of this repository is to find supporters, for a game idea in which people can add their ideas to an open world game.